elemel/blog/2022/11/27/README.md

 Tabula follows the [entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) design, which is an example of [data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design).
-An ECS engine has much in common with a database engine, and less in common with the object-oriented programs that most of us are used to.
+An ECS engine has much in common with a database engine, and less in common with the object-oriented programs that most of us are used to most of the time.

 In Tabula,
 an entity is simply an integer ID,